codescalersinternships/INI-Parser-Fatma-Ebrahim/README.md

 7. **Save to File**: Save the current state of the INI parser to a file.
 8. **ToString**: Convert the current state of the INI parser to a string format that follows the INI file structure.

-### `Iniparser` Struct

-- `sections`: A map representing sections of the INI file.
-Each section maps to another map of key-value pairs.

 ## Functions

 ### `LoadFromString(config string)`